WSDOT-GIS/traffic-map-symbols/README.md

 * Install [Node] 16, which is the ["Active LTS" version] as of this writing.
   * Build tools currently not compatible with Node 17 due to an [issue with Vue CLI].
 * Recommended development environment is [Visual Studio Code].
+  * See [Using Vue with Typescript] for details on how to set up Visual Studio Code for Vue projects.
-  * The `.vscode/extensions.json` file is configured with recommended extensions (including Vetur, as recommended by the Vue [tutorial on the VS Code website][Using Vue in Visual Studio Code].)
+  * The `.vscode/extensions.json` file is configured to recommend Visual Studio Code extensions for this project.
 You can view the recommended extensions in the *Extensions* panel (Ctrl + Shift + X).

 ### Setup